JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 When the menu opens, the default option (displayed when the menu is closed) is selected.

-Move the selection in the menu on pressing Up and Down arrows when an item is hovered.
-On hover the cursor over the item just move selection, do not update the value.
+Move the selection in the menu by pressing Up and Down arrows when an item is hovered.
+On hovering the cursor over the item just move selection and do not update the value.

 <!-- * Filter items in the list on typing: